 At first, you may be inclined to stay in touch only with those who thought you were amazing from the get-go.
 But think about it: The person who pushed you not only thought you were great—he or she saw that you had even more potential.
 And when it comes to future career opportunities?
 That’s definitely someone you want on your side.

-So, how should you keep in touch?
+?
 This person was pushing you to be your best, so a great time to reach out is when you’re killing it—when, say, you’ve earned a big promotion or received an award.
 Fill your contact in on your latest accomplishments, thank him or her for all the support over the years—and then ask for any advice on how you can continue to grow (because you know you’ll get it).

 2. A Contact Who Offered to Put in a Good Word